12 Small Beach Cottage Bathroom Storage Ideas That Maximize Space

 • Vary sizes based on your storage needs while maintaining a consistent style

-Additional styling tip: Don't overcrowd your baskets—the beauty of this storage solution is that it looks casual yet intentional.
+Don't overcrowd your baskets.
+The beauty of this storage solution is that it looks casual yet intentional.
 Aim to fill baskets about 70-80% full so items are accessible and the basket itself maintains its shape and contributes to your design.

 This might be my most creative bathroom storage solution yet!
 For truly unique small beach cottage organization, I've developed what I call a "tidal storage system" that works with the natural rhythm of bathroom use and brings an authentic nautical element to your space.